Christoph Renkl

 Dalhousie University, Halifax NS, Canada

-• MSc in Physics of Earth and Atmosphere, 2013
+• MSc Physics of the Earth and Atmosphere, 2013

 University of Bonn, Germany